c-h-b-chen/Text_to_Image_Sentiment_Analysis/src/Notes.md

 * Pre-embed all data for faster train computation time?
 ATM very slow.
 * Check if we need to scale the embeddings from word2vec
 * Add support for larger batch size in training.
+* Add a ratio of training data we want to train on so we can easily contol how much data we pump into our model.
+* Try to overfit the data on 20 samples.
+This should be an easy task to do.
+* Add argument parser for better control of parameter tuning.
+* Hard warm up.
+Train a model on like sample till the loss is 0.
+Then use this as the initialization of the model.